cncf/foundation/online-programs-guidelines.md

 * Live webinars
 	* Only offered to Platinum members with 1 slot/week
 	* Day of webinar - 15 minute soundcheck
-	* Premiere date - Tuesdays at 10am PST
+	* Premiere date - Tuesdays at 10am PT
 * On-demand webinars
 	* Members submit their own pre-recorded content and it will be assigned a publish date based on the editorial calendar.
 Content cannot be from previous KubeCon + CloudNativeCons.
 	* Premiere date - Thursdays